ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

-# Analog Signal Conditioning & Control - Scaled Punching Machine
+# Analog Signal Conditioning and Control - Scaled Punching Machine

 This project covers the design, calculation, and implementation of the power supply that feeds a data acquisition and control system for a scaled industrial punching machine.
 The development focuses on the electrical and electronic hardware.
 It solves the problem of measuring a DC motor's current in a noisy environment using analog electronics and digital processing.